subzw0rld/react-native/README.md

-# react-native
+# Swipe
-A collection of my work using react native
+An example of Tinder like swipe feature in React-Native